amkimian/datahub_js/docs/DatasetApi.md

 var apiInstance = new MimirDataHubApi.DatasetApi();

-var userId = "userId_example"; // String | The id of the user that this dataset is associated with
+var apiKey = "apiKey_example"; // String | The user api key

-var opts = {
+var owner = "owner_example"; // String | The id of the user that this dataset is associated with

-  'apiKey': "apiKey_example", // String | The user api key
+var dataset = "dataset_example"; // String | The data set id to update

-  'body': new MimirDataHubApi.DataSet() // DataSet | DataSet object that defines the element };
+var body = new MimirDataHubApi.DataSet(); // DataSet | DataSet object that defines the element

 var callback = function(error, data, response) {
   if (error) {